-The Process is simple, we fold the sheet to slightly bigger than the booklet and then ‘saddle stitch’, usually with just two stitches, the saddle stitching line then trims the 3 edges that aren’t stitched and out comes the finished book.
-Dependent on paper thickness this is suitable for binding documents up to 80pp – 100pp.
+The process is simple; we fold the sheet to slightly bigger than the booklet and then ‘saddle stitch’, usually with just two stitches.
+The saddle stitching line then trims the 3 edges that aren’t stitched and out comes the finished book.
+Dependent on paper thickness this is suitable for binding documents up to 80–100 pages.

-Perfect Binding or PUR Binding both give a fabulous looking ‘square’ edge to the Book, recently we have sold very little Perfect Binding due to the superior strength of the PUR Binding.
-Both types look the same, the difference is in the type of glue used, with PUR giving 60% stronger hold.
+Perfect Binding or PUR Binding both give a fabulous looking ‘square’ edge to the book and we are finding that customers prefer the superior strength of PUR Binding.
+Both types look the same with the difference being in the type of glue used, with PUR giving 60% stronger hold.

-Whilst PUR Binding looks great, it isn’t suitable for very job, we recommend it for jobs with more than 36 text pages and for runs of over 150 (due to the cost of setting up the job).
+Whilst PUR Binding looks great, it isn’t suitable for very job.
+We recommend it for jobs with more than 36 text pages and for runs of over 150.

-Wiro Binding is commonly used for reports, training manuals and catalogues.
+Wiro binding is commonly used for reports, training manuals, prosepctuses and catalogues.
 Usually we would wiro-bind jobs from a quantity if 1 to 1000, there is very little set up cost, but the cost per unit is quite high as it isn’t as fully automated as other binding types.
-Wiro-binding is the only cost effective binding technique for short run (up to 150off) books with a high page count, 100 leaves plus.
+Wiro-binding is the only cost effective binding technique for short run (up to 150) books with a high page count of 100 leaves or more.

-Padding is what we use for Notepads, forms etc. It usually involves a sheet of greyboard at the back, with the printed leaves on top, we guillotine to the finished size and then glue one edge, we can the supply this with or without a front protector sheet.
+Padding is what we use for notepads, forms etc. It usually involves a sheet of greyboard at the back, with the printed leaves on top where we guillotine to the finished size and then glue one edge and we can the supply this with or without a front protector sheet.
 Also ideal for NCR forms.